Back to Blog

 Introduction

 GitHub Actions has tons of different tools and resources that make it a powerful and convenient platform for developers.
-One of these is the GITHUB_TOKEN which is the API token automatically generated by GitHub for each GitHub Action job run.
-All steps in the GitHub Action job can use this token to interact with GitHub services
+One of these is the GITHUB_TOKEN, the API token automatically generated by GitHub for each GitHub Action job run.
+All steps in the GitHub Action job can use this token to interact with GitHub services.

 In this blog, we'll delve into the nuances of GitHub Tokens, their permissions, and best practices for ensuring secure and efficient workflow execution.